frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 This is best applied to settings or configurational features.

-The technique considers 100% coverage when all variable's value pairs are represented in a test at least once.
+The technique considers 100% coverage when all variable value pairs are represented in a test at least once.

 #### Example